 A Spring Trip to White Eagle

-Give a gift to be remembered: time at White Eagle.
-The solitude and beauty of the early season are priceless!
+Give a gift to be remembered: time on Lake Vermilion.
+The solitude and beauty of the spring season are priceless!
 If you have not yet experienced this time of year in Northern Minnesota, we highly recommend.
-View Spring Specials!
+Learn more about spring specials.

 What is the best part of passing on the resort to your kids?